sarang2dan/lock_free_doubly_linked_list/README.md

 - Test on LINUX: it works.
 - Test on MacOS: NOT works.
   - I just guess MacOS have some problem, not sure.
-  - It may be problem about compiler, atomic function or memory fence.
+  - Maybe problems comes from compiler, atomic function or memory fence.
 - No test on WINDOWS.

 ## How to Test